Skip to content

 • You then evolve and adapt the code to wherever you need it to go.

 • Don't like those patterns?
 Then change them to suit your preferences.
-There are no rigid frameworks or other dev teams to plead with.
+There are no rigid frameworks or other dev teams to bargain with.

 • At some point, you will delete the example subdomain modules (Cars and Bookings) that are provided as examples to follow and, of course, replace them with your own subdomain modules.